 I am an experienced marriage and couples counsellor.
 Click here for downloadable leaflet

-All relationships can be improved and when difficulties occur the earlier they are addressed the better, too often repair is left until much damage has been done.
+All relationships can be improved and when difficulties occur the earlier they are addressed the better, too often the attempt at repair is left until it’s, close to, or is too late.
 Couples counselling is a very dynamic form of counselling, because, with both parties present, there is immediately a lot of material to work on.
-Both in terms of the different perspectives each brings, as well as the reactions that each has towards the other, in the moment.
+Both in terms of the different perspectives each brings, as well as the reactions that each has towards the other.

 Each has their own version of what has happened and what is happening.
 Both have their validity, but what often happens is that each person feels they are right and that the other is wrong.
-So one of the first steps in the process is to provide space for both sides to really hear each other.
+So one of the first steps in the process is to provide space for both sides to really be heard.

 The next step is often to explore each party’s perspective in more detail to start to really understand where they are coming from.
 What are the feelings, the needs and imperatives that make up each person’s perspective?
-In exploring this a new awareness and understanding of the other can emerge and it becomes possible to see how each person’s hurt, anger, distress or withdrawal comes from deep underlying needs, not from them being ‘wrong’ or ‘bad’.
+Exploring this, a new awareness and understanding of the other can emerge and it becomes possible to see that each person’s hurt, anger, distress or withdrawal, emerge from deep underlying needs, not from any ‘wrongness’ or ‘badness’.

-Often, when some of this hurt and distress is acknowledged, it starts to be possible to see how there has been a vicious circle operating of reciprocal hurt, blame, resentment, attack and defence.
+Often, when some of this hurt and distress is acknowledged, it starts to be possible to see how there has been a vicious circle operating of reciprocal hurt, blame, resentment and attack.
 Having a third party in the room to witness it all and able to point it out, helps to raise awareness of what’s happening.
 This is the start of each person taking responsibility for themselves, of owning their feelings instead of blaming the other for them.

 If there is one saying which provides the truth at the heart of relationship problems, it is, “what you dislike and reject in the other is what you dislike and reject in yourself”.
-The depth of this process of projection is amazing at times.
-In the end we can only understand, accept and love another to the depth that we understand, accept and love ourselves.
+After all, we can only understand another to the depth that we understand ourselves.

 Should couples stay together?